Chainx402/chainx-technology/API.md

 ## Overview

 ChainX Protocol provides HTTP 402 payment implementation on Solana.
-This document covers the API endpoints and payment flow.
+This document covers the real production API endpoints and payment flow at https://chainx402.xyz.

 All endpoints and code examples are from the implementation in the repository.